 “If someone commits mass murder that listens to Willie Nelson, are all Willie Nelson fans a gang?”

-Shaggy has a point.
-Is it not negligent to make a categorical assumption that violent offenders’ attachment to a particular musical artist designates that artists’ entire fanbase a crime organization?
-The late-’60s Tate/LaBianca murders, committed by the Manson Family under the instruction of Charles Manson, somehow took influence from the notorious cult leader’s delusional love of the Beatles.
-Manson termed his cult’s misguided apocalyptic prophecy “Helter Skelter,” after the Beatles’ White Album song of the same name.
-It’s hard to imagine law enforcement officials labeling all Beatles fans as Manson Family cult members.
+He has a point.
+Isn't it negligent to make a categorical assumption that violent offenders’ attachment to a musical group designates that artists’ entire fanbase a crime organization?
+The late-’60s Tate/LaBianca murders, committed by the Manson Family under the instruction of Charles Manson, somehow took influence from the cult leader’s delusional love of the Beatles.
+Manson even termed his whole misguided, apocalyptic prophecy, “Helter Skelter,” after the Beatles’ song—it’s hard to imagine law enforcement officials labeling all Beatles fans Manson Family cult members.

-Shaggy admits that the FBI probably won’t act to overturn Juggalos’ gang classification because of the Juggalo March.
-Still, he knows that ICP and Juggalos must make their voices heard and protest their law enforcement association with gangs.
+Shaggy admits that the FBI probably won’t overturn the gang classification because of the Juggalo March.
+Still, he knows that Juggalos must make their voices heard and protest their police association with gangs.
 “It would be nice to get a letter from the FBI saying that they’re acknowledging that we’re not a gang,” Shaggy says.
 “It’d be great, but the chances of that happening are slim to none.
 This is just us standing up, the Juggalos standing up and being, like, ‘Yo, fuck you, too.
 We’re in this bitch and we ain’t a fucking gang.’”